soudeepd/soudeepd.github.io/pages/research.md

 ### <a name="progress"></a>Work in progress

+- **Deb, S.**, Roy, R., Das, S. Analyzing multinomial data with randomly varying probabilities.
+In preparation.

+- Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
+In preparation.

-- Rawat, S., **Deb, S.** Impact of global warming on rainfall : A spatio-temporal study from India.
+- Rawat, S., **Deb, S.** Impact of temperature on rainfall : A spatio-temporal study from India.
 In preparation.

 - Sen, S., **Deb, S.** A new clustering method for multivariate time series data.
 In preparation.